xkollar/xkollar.github.io/data/posts/2024-01-31-humbling-experience.markdown

 }
 ```

-First part is using built-in `:`{.bash} with the (single) argument being
+First part is using builtin `:`{.bash} with the (single) argument being
 expansion of all the function's arguments into a single string
 `"${*}"`{.bash} while replacing all the occurrences of `+` with space
 (double-forward-slash pattern substitution).

-Confusing part is that `:`{.bash} build-in kinda does nothing (except for
+Confusing part is that `:`{.bash} builtin kinda does nothing (except for
-exiting with 0; many of you probably invoked spell of shape `while :; do
+exiting with 0; many of you have probably invoked a spell of shape
-something; done` or used it as a part of comment/documentation when
+`while :; do something; done` or used it as a part of comment/documentation
-combined with here document).
-While this looks like
+when combined with here document).
+While this looks like a
 [`nop`](https://en.wikipedia.org/wiki/NOP_(code))/pass/… it is not.

 The magic is revealed when we inspect the following line where special